 How Do You Get a Hard Money Loan?

 For starters, you need to have a property in mind for your real estate investment project.
 Once you have a property identified, you need to submit your information to apply.
 Each deal will be different, however, we generally require a personal financial statement, proof of income and property information.
 Then the deal will go through the underwriting process to be approved.
-If the deal is approved (which can take as little as seven days) then we proceed to closing.
+If the deal is approved (which can be done in minutes) then we proceed to closing.

 I’m now working on my second project with WSF.
 The loan process for both was fast and easy.
 My second loan closed exactly four days after I brought them the deal.
 Looking for another deal now!Chris J.Washington, DC